-- Improve compensation, including parking passes and free professional development; - Implement an annual orientation for all adjuncts; - Offer more opportunities to share resources such as communication through Facebook, sharing syllability between professors, and interdisciplinary opportunities; - Leverage the alumni network to cultivate more diverse and qualified adjuncts; and - Train adjuncts to work more effectively to address the needs and concerns of underrepresented students.
+- Improve compensation, including parking passes and free professional development; - Implement an annual orientation for all adjuncts; - Offer more opportunities to share resources such as communication through Facebook, sharing syllabi between professors, and interdisciplinary opportunities; - Leverage the alumni network to cultivate more diverse and qualified adjuncts; and - Train adjuncts to work more effectively to address the needs and concerns of underrepresented students.

 Many stakeholders feel the School demonstrates a commitment to being "student centered."
 Student-Centered Education: This central value helps to create a positive educational experience for students.
 Overall, stakeholders feel that students are well taught, supported, and encouraged.
-A number of groups also

-Student Support: Nearly every stakeholder group suggests that students would benefit from increased support, including more faculty engagement - from a greater presence in student organizations to even more time spent formally and informally with students.
+A number of groups also noted that the faculty are engaged in student development, both inside and outside the classroom.
+Greater Student Support: Nearly every stakeholder group suggests that students would benefit from increased support, including more faculty engagement - from a greater presence in student organizations to even more time spent formally and informally with students.
 Students could also use greater help accessing resources on campus, connecting with alumni for mentorship and networking, identifying or accessing affordable housing, and creating opportunities for students to interact with other students outside of their cohorts (e.g. 1st and 2nd year MSW students, MSW and Ph.D. students, etc.).
 Constituents also suggest that orientation could be better used to prepare students for the program.
 Students at the satellite campuses appreciate the flexible curriculum that enables them to keep working.